-Category Primary Service SPEP Score Enhancement Opportunity Action Steps Responsible Party Progress Report: Describe progress made, include date, what has been completed, in process or no progress Qualifying Supplemental Service Quality of Service Delivery 19 - strategies to enhance service delivery and operational efficiency.
-Kara Long, Executive Director and Hawthorn Heights WNC Advisory Board Amount of Service: Duration and Contact Hours - Risk Level of Youth Total SPEP Score L
+Category Primary Service SPEP Score Enhancement Opportunity Action Steps Responsible Party Progress Report: Describe progress made, include date, what has been completed, in process or no progress Qualifying Supplemental Service Quality of Service Delivery 19 Program Evaluation/ Monitoring Will develop and implement a comprehensive Strategic Plan by 6/30/2025, outlining long-term goals, objectives, and strategies to enhance service delivery and operational efficiency.
+Continuously identify areas for improvement through youth and guardian exit surveys.
+Kara Long, Executive Director and Hawthorn Heights WNC Advisory Board Amount of Service: Duration and Contact Hours , Risk Level of Youth

+COMPONENT ID # COMPONENT INFORMATION

+OOMII ONLINI ID# COMPONENT INFORMATION

-COMPONENT ID # COMPONENT INFORMATION 45127 NAME OF COMPONENT: CORE-Restitution and Service Learning Program BRIEF DESCRIPTION: Restorative Justice program that provides both Juvenile Court and Teen Court involved youth with meaningful service learning and project based learning opportunities.
+45127 NAME OF COMPONENT: CORE-Restitution and Service Learning Program BRIEF DESCRIPTION: Restorative Justice program that provides both Juvenile Court and Teen Court involved youth with meaningful service learning and project based learning opportunities.
 All youth that participate in community service and / or monetary restitution obligations will be challenged to identify their individual goals and supported in meeting their community expectation using a restorative justice process.
 Youth, that fit the age criteria, will also focus on vocational skill building in the community.

-COMPONENT ID # COMPONENT INFORMATION 45128 NAME OF COMPONENT: Pacesetter Adventures BRIEF DESCRIPTION: Adventures is an interpersonal skills development program that engages court-involved and at-risk youth in a variety of experiential activities offered through weekly sessions and excursions.
+COMPONENT ID# COMPONENT INFORMATION 45128 NAME OF COMPONENT: Pacesetter Adventures BRIEF DESCRIPTION: Adventures is an interpersonal skills development program that engages court-involved and at-risk youth in a variety of experiential activities offered through weekly sessions and excursions.
 Interpersonal skills and concepts are woven into the activities to encourage juveniles to improve in areas such as resiliency, self-concept, communication, teamwork, trauma coping, decision making and critical thinking ability thus ultimately helping to mold them into responsible members of the community.